SPARC-FAIR-Codeathon/sparc-spy/README.md

 ## About
-This is the repository of team sparc-me (Team #3) of the 2024 SPARC Codeathon.
+This is the repository of team sparc-imp (Team #3) of the 2024 SPARC Codeathon.
 Information about the 2024 SPARC Codeathon can be found [here](https://sparc.science/news-and-events/events/2024-sparc-fair-codeathon).

 No work was done on this project prior to the Codeathon.
 ## Introduction